Autumn 2021 - 22

-Welcome to our first FS1 Nursery class!
+WELCOME to our new FS1 Nursery class!
 We are all eager and excited to play & learn together.
-We hope you all had a lovely Summer and that you managed to still make memories, even with some COVID restrictions still in place.
+We hope you all had a lovely Summer and that you managed to still make memories, even with some travel restrictions still in place.

 Over the first few weeks we will be busy learning all about each other and the routines of our class.
 We will share our own interests as well as discuss how we can make new friends.